fmerg/pymerkle/README.md

 receipt with the validation result and storing at will the generated receipt as a ``.json`` file.
 This is achieved using the ``.validate`` method of the ``ProofValidator`` like in the above quick example.

-See [_API_](API.md) for details about the arguments and precise functionality.
+See [_API_](API.md) for details about their arguments and precise functionality.

 ## Exporting and reloading the tree from a file

 Given an instance of the ``MekleTree`` class, the minimum required information can be exported using the ``.export`` method into a ``.json`` file, so that the Merkle-tree can be reloaded in its current state from that file using the ``.loadFromFile`` static method.
 This can be useful for transmitting the tree's current state to a trusted party or retrieving the tree from a backup file.
 Reconstruction of the tree is uniquely determined by the sequence of stored hashes (see the next section _Tree structure_ to understand why).

-See [_API_](API.md) for details about the arguments and precise functionality.
+See [_API_](API.md) for details about their arguments and precise functionality.

 ## Tree structure